saveourtool/diktat/info/guide/guide-chapter-3.md

 This section describes the rules related to using files in your code.
 #### <a name="r3.1.1"></a> 3.1.1 Avoid files that are too long

-If the file is too long and complex, it should be split into smaller files, functions, or modules.
+If the file is too long and complicated, it should be split into smaller files, functions, or modules.
 Files should not exceed 2000 lines (non-empty and non-commented lines).
 It is recommended to horizontally or vertically split the file according to responsibilities or hierarchy of its parts.
 The only exception to this rule is code generation - the auto-generated files that are not manually modified can be longer.